vinegarhq/vinegarhq.github.io/src/Home/faq.md

 ### How do I update Vinegar?

 If you have installed from source, you can simply fetch the remote Vinegar repository from inside the existing source directory using the commands:

 ```
 cd /path/to/vinegar/src
 make clean
 git pull
 make PREFIX=/usr install
 ```

-As for the flatpak, you can update through your distribution's GUI 'Store' app or from the command line using `flatpak update`.
+As for the Flatpak, you can update through your distribution's GUI 'Store' app or from the command line using `flatpak update`.